charleshuurman/Bargain-Buyer/README.md

 1. Clone the repository to your local machine.
 2. Navigate to the project directory.
-3. Install necessary dependencies (if any).
-4. Ensure you have API keys for both Google Maps and CollectAPI Gas Prices.
+3. Ensure you have API keys for both Google Maps and CollectAPI Gas Prices.

 ## Usage

 1. Open the app in your preferred web browser.
-2. Enter a city name or a zip code in the provided fields.
+2. Enter a city name and coordinates in the provided fields.
 3. Click on the "Submit" button.
 4. View the map displaying gas stations with associated price information.